U.S. asks travelers for patience amid chaos, long lines at airports

 The medical screenings come in addition to the usual immigration and customs checks for travelers entering from abroad.
 They take about one minute each, he said.

-Not all major U.S. airports were affected, and travelers arriving at Chicago’s O’Hare International Airport on Sunday afternoon said they did not wait in long lines.
+Some lawmakers, including Senator Edward Markey of Massachusetts and Maryland Representative Jamie Raskin, both Democrats, demanded Trump add screening staff, citing the increased risk of spreading the virus in crowded conditions.

-Among those caught up in the chaos at the same airport the night before was Twitter user Sophie Bair, who posted a video of giant crowds and said she had waited for four hours.
+Among those caught up in the chaos at Chicago’s O’Hare International Airport on Saturday night was Twitter user Sophie Bair, who posted a video of giant crowds and said she had waited for four hours.

 “Pics can’t even capture the scale of this,” she wrote.
 “We’ve had to wait in 3 different stages of lines.”